snoozleEmily/library_system/README.md

 ## Prerequisites

-Please refer to the [prerequisites.md](./docs/prerequisites.md) file for a detailed list of the pre-requirements made by my professors.
+Please refer to the [prerequisites.md](./docs/prerequisites.md) file for a detailed list of the pre-requirements made by the professors.

 ## Contributing